-(Two two-hour classes and 12 hours of clinical per week for 7 1⁄2 weeks)

-Prerequisites: NUR 206, NUR 207, NUR 208; BIO 255 or permission of instructor
+(Two two-hour classes and 12 hours of clinical per week for 7 1⁄2 weeks) Prerequisites: NUR 206, NUR 207, NUR 208; BIO 255 or permission of instructor Pre or Co-requisites: NUR 305

 This course examines the effects of acute mental illness on clients and their families.
 The nursing process is utilized to promote adaptation by clients to reach their optimal level of functioning.
 Theory and clinical components are included.